-Where road authorities close or undertake snow and ice maintenance on road used by the project, UGL will direct all UGL employees and contract drivers to layup until snow and ice removal has been completed, or fit chains if appropriate.
+Where road authorities close roads due to flooding or snow/ice , UGL will direct all UGL employees and contract drivers to layup until the flooding has subsided or snow and ice removal has been completed, or fit chains if appropriate.

 Section 5.2 outlines the scope of induction and covers areas that have direct influence on compliance for vehicle operations across the project areas.